 ITables Logo

-CI codecov.io Pypi Conda Version pyversions Code style: black Jupyter Widget Streamlit App
+CI codecov.io MIT License Pypi Conda Version pyversions Code style: black Jupyter Widget Streamlit App

 This packages changes how Pandas and Polars DataFrames are rendered in Jupyter Notebooks.
 With itables you can display your tables as interactive DataTables that you can sort, paginate, scroll or filter.